Rvhoyos/QuackedSMP/README.md

 ## Features
 ### Core
-- Claims and Teleport commands.
+- Claims, Teleport commands and chatfilter.
 ### Player Utilities
 - **/home**
 Teleports a player to their saved home location.